strexx/Ultimate-Frisbee-App/README.md

 ### Testing
 ![Device Lab](readme/device-lab.png)
 The application was tested on a multitude of devices and browsers on our own machines and in the device lab at the school building of our university.
-Including an old version of Chrome for Android and the foreign UC Browser.
+The tested browsers include an old version of Chrome for Android 2.3 and the foreign UC Browser.

 The application was also tested with 5 test subjects.
-See below all the found issues and iterations.
+Below you can find all the found issues and iterations.

 #### Browser and device compatibility

 #### iPad
 1. The buttons would still show the standard IOS buttons, instead of the buttons we custom created in CSS.
-2. The tabs would not always work
+2. The tabs would not always work.
-3. The Tournaments overview page showing all the available tournaments would scroll laggy
+3. The Tournaments overview page showing all the available tournaments would scroll laggy.

 #### Iterations:
-These are the iterations that's been made after continuously testing with our test subjects.
+These are the iterations that've been made after continuously testing with our test subjects.

 - Changed design pattern, brought menu back on-canvas and fixed to the bottom.